 Family-Based Visas

 The reunification of families is a crucial aspect of the United States’ immigration policy.
 It allows certain U.S. citizens or Green Card holders to act as sponsors for their close family members who wish to immigrate to the country.
 The eligible family members may include spouses, children, parents, and siblings, with some exceptions.
 This process of family sponsorship can be a complex and lengthy one, as it requires the completion of various legal and administrative procedures.
 However, it can ultimately result in the reunification of families who have been separated by geographical boundaries.
-The U.S. government recognizes the importance of keeping families together and has established policies to facilitate this process.
-The family reunification program is a testament to the country’s commitment to family values and its belief in the importance of strong family ties.
+Learn more about family based visas.

 Adjustment Of Status